Specific Learning Difficulties

 • Study skills workshops open to all students who want to improve their skills.

-• Informal coloured overlay tests available with an Advisor, by appointment.
+• Informal coloured overlay tests available with an advisor, by appointment.

 • Dyslexia stickers to attach to your coursework which tell the marker that you are dyslexic, so the marker is able to make allowances for spelling, grammar and punctuation errors where they do not interfere with the meaning.
 Some courses such as teaching qualifications, education courses, social work and some language modules in English are exempt from this policy.